iqrakhan1234/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Devloped a simple game of stone , paper , scissors using html , css &amp;  javascript
+Devloped a simple game of stone , paper , scissors using html , Css and Javascript